SvOlli/USB2Amiga/README.md

 on which this USB code is based on.
 My guess it's a bug in the USB Host Shield library, or maybe it's my cheap USB host shield clone.

+Can I send any CDTV specific codes via keyboard?

+This is possible also only one keystroke is implemented: the power button.
+This way you can turn the machine one, if it is powered by the 4-pin mini DIN connector.
+Others can be implemented as well, just ask.

 Building
 --------